stanford-futuredata/gavel/EXPERIMENTS.md

 ...
 ```

+This script can take on the order of hours to complete for most of the datapoints,
+and multiple days to a week for the tail; we suggest using `tmux`.
+The
+`max_min_fairness_packed` policy is particularly slow, and can be ommited to
+start to get results quickly.
+There are a couple of different ways to obtain results quicker:
+a) use a smaller cluster (e.g., 16 GPUs of each type, controlled by the `-c`
+argument), and consequently with a smaller range of input job rates (controlled
+by `-a` and `-b` command line arguments), b) use a fewer number of seeds,
+c) sweep fewer input job rates (controlled by the `-n` argument),
+d) adjust the `-s` and `-e` arguments, which control the
+size of the trace, and the size of the set of jobs of interest (e.g., `-s 2000 -e 3000`).

 Some policies might need to be run for higher input job rates as well.
 Our
 experiments were run using seeds 0, 1, and 2; results with other seeds should
-look similar.
-Note that this can take a while to complete: on the order of days
-to a week.
-There are a couple of different ways to obtain results quicker:
-a) run with a fewer number of seeds, b) sweep fewer input job rates (controlled
-by the `-n` argument), c) run on a smaller cluster (controlled by
-the `-c` argument), d) adjust the `-s` and `-e` arguments, which control the
-size of the trace, and the size of the set of jobs of interest.
+look similar (and we encourage using different seeds).

 `scheduler/notebooks/figures/evaluation/continuous_jobs.ipynb` contains
 code to parse the resulting logs and produce graphs (can be run using `jupyter
 notebook`).
-The notebook should
+The notebook should use the appropriate `log_directory` used
-use the right `log_directory`.
+in the above command line.

+Notebooks can be used to view the results of in-progress runs -- the sweep
+script can be killed once sufficient points are run.

 ### Figure 9: Least Attained Service Policy on Continuous-Multiple Trace

-To reproduce Figure 9, one can use the following command line:
+To reproduce Figure 9, one can use the following command line (use a different
+log directory for each figure):

 ```bash
 python -u scripts/sweeps/run_sweep_continuous.py -s 4000 -e 5000 -l <LOG_DIRECTORY> -j <NUM_CORES> -p gandiva max_min_fairness max_min_fairness_perf max_min_fairness_packed --seeds <LIST OF SEEDS> -c 36:36:36 -a 0.0 -b 3.0 -n 11 --generate-multi-gpu-jobs
 ```

 `scheduler/notebooks/figures/evaluation/continuous_jobs_multigpu.ipynb` contains
 relevant parsing and plotting code.
+As before, `max_min_fairness_packed` takes
+the longest time and can be omitted to obtain results quicker.

 ### Figure 10: Finish Time Fairness Policy on Continuous-Multiple Trace